Hand to God (Arrested Development): Plot

 Michael (Jason Bateman) tells George Michael (Michael Cera) about Maggie Lizer's (Julia Louis-Dreyfus) baby, whom Michael thinks is his.
-Michael and George Michael meet Lucille (Jessica Walter) and Oscar (Jeffrey Tambor) at the hospital for Buster's (Tony Hale) injury in the ocean, where the doctor (Ian Roberts) tells them that Buster has lost his left hand.
+Michael and George Michael meet Lucille (Jessica Walter) and Oscar (Jeffrey Tambor) at the hospital for Buster's (Tony Hale) injury in the ocean, where the doctor (Ian Roberts) tells them that Buster has lost his left hand by saying "he's all right".
 Buster and Michael talk about the baby, with Buster telling Michael to go to Maggie since he obviously still has feelings for her.
 Michael decides for the sake of the baby he needs to win Maggie back and tells her that he wants to rekindle their relationship for more reasons than just the baby.
 Although Maggie finally confesses that Michael is not really the father, he continues his commitment to her undeterred.
 Buster returns from the hospital, fitted with a metal hook prosthetic, to find the family gathered in Lucille's penthouse for a welcome home party.
 Gob (Will Arnett) arrives at the party ignorant of Buster's accident and is scared by Buster's hook.

 At the party, Lucille confesses to Michael that Buster's accident was her fault because she prayed for God to take anything to stop Buster from going to war.
 Gob also confesses to Michael that he released a seal into the ocean that bit Buster.
 Still not convinced that Maggie is not lying, Michael asks Lindsay (Portia de Rossi) to break into Maggie's house to find evidence that someone else is the father, but Lindsay refuses.
 He gets George Michael to help instead, and they go to Maggie's house to try to find some evidence of another man.
 After a brief run in with a police officer, George Michael grabs a note taped to the door that reads "Really eager to hear from you" written under a phone number, and Michael thinks it's from the real baby's father.
 Gob goes to the docks to rent a boat to try to find the seal while Maeby (Alia Shawkat) films a remake of The Old Man and the Sea.
 Using Gene Parmesan to trace the phone number he had found on the door to an address, Michael drives to the house where he believes the real father of Maggie's baby lives.
 Michael knocks on the door, and the same police officer from Maggie's house opens the door.
 Michael is invited inside, where he learns that Maggie's baby belongs to the police officer and his partner David, so Michael decides to help the cops get their baby from Maggie.